AWS Certified Cloud Practitioner Exam Study Path

 Aside from on-demand capacity provisioning, AWS also offers you the option to reserve capacity.
 With reserved capacity, you pay the total cost of the service depending on the plan you requested.
 If you select the one (1) year reservation plan, then you promise to pay AWS the cost of the service, as if it were running for a full year.
 The same concept applies for the three (3) year term.
 Reserved capacity is cheaper than on-demand capacity if you expect your applications to be running continuously for a long period.
 The applied discount grows larger as well depending on your upfront payment.
 This way, you can save up to 75 percent over equivalent capacity purchased in an on-demand model.
 You can learn more about reserved capacity in the whitepaper.

 The purpose of studying cost and pricing models is to help you optimize your costs in AWS.
-They provide a great tool which you can use to calculate expected monthly costs, known as The Simple Monthly Calculator.
+They provide a great tool which you can use to calculate expected monthly costs, known as the AWS Pricing Calculator.
 Another great tool that AWS offers is the AWS Total Cost of Ownership Calculator, which helps you compare the cost of your applications in an on-premises hosting environment to AWS.
 This is accompanied by a whitepaper that you should also read.
 Note that the CCP exam frequently asks scenarios where you’d have to optimize your costs.

 5. AWS Support Plans